 - Ineffective straining to move your bowels

-The symptoms of constipation can look like other health problems.
+Many of these symptoms may be caused by other health problems.
 Always talk with your healthcare provider to be sure.

 How is constipation diagnosed?

 Most people have constipation at one time or another.
 To see if you have constipation, your healthcare provider will do several tests.
 These tests will depend on how long you have had symptoms and how serious your case is.

 - Your age

 - If you have any blood in your stool

 - Weight loss